thycotic/privman-docs/admin/tasks/server/fs-ds-maint.md

 ### Parameters

 * Directory: The Azure AD instance from which to delete resources.
-* Delete users: If set then this task will delete users from Privilege Manager imported from the given directory.
+* Delete users: If set, then this task will delete users from Privilege Manager imported from the given directory.
-* Delete groups: If set then this task will delete groups from Privilege Manager imported from the given directory.
+* Delete groups: If set, then this task will delete groups from Privilege Manager imported from the given directory.
-* Delete devices: If set then this task will delete computers and other devices from Privilege Manager imported from the given directory.
+* Delete devices: If set, then this task will delete computers and other devices from Privilege Manager imported from the given directory.
 * Ignore dependencies: Use this as a last resort if you wish to delete and ignore any items that depend on the resources being deleted.

 ## Delete Imported Directory Resources